 A celebrated chef, creative menu, best ingredients, non-committal decor.
 Try the “little plates” selection and the typical £ód¼ soup - zalewajka!

 Lavash, 69 Piotrkowska 69 (in the backyard)

 Bakery and patisserie in a most creative place.
 They serve the hugest pieces of cake ever!

 Best pizza in town.

-The Brick Coffee Factory, 136 Piotrkowska Street
+The Brick Coffee Factory, 63 and 136 Piotrkowska Street

 A great variety of coffees - traditional and alternative ones.